isl-org/Open3D/docs/tutorial/docker/docker.rst

 The following document describes a Docker CE based solution for utilizing Open3D.
 Utilizing this approach the user can:

 - sandbox Open3D from other applications on a machine
 - operate Open3D on a headless machine using VNC or the terminal
 - edit the Open3D code on the host side but run it inside an Open3D container

-This recipe was developed and tested on Ubuntu 16.04.
+This recipe was developed and tested on Ubuntu 18.04.
 Other distributions might need slightly different instructions.

 Docker installation
 ===================

+.. warning:: | The information below may become outdated.
+             | For the latest and most accurate installation guide see the official documentation at `Docker-CE install <https://docs.docker.com/install/>`_.

 The prefered installation mode is to use the official `Docker repository <https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository>`_.